UWAMEGFisheries/Stereo-or-mono-video-annotation-workflows/x_1_RWorkflow.md

 # R workflow
 Example workflow using R to take standard MaxN and Length+3D point queries from EventMeasure from www.seagis.com.au.

-Two sequential scripts are provided:
+Six sequential scripts are provided:
+0. Format habitat annotation data from BRUV a href="https://github.com/TimLanglois/HabitatAnnotation">- see seperate Habitat Annotation repository for details</a>
-1. format and check species names and min and max lengths against a master list.
+1. Format and check species names and min and max lengths against a master list.
-2. calculate biomass from lenght-weigth relationship and tidy data for analysis
+2. Calculate biomass from lenght-weigth relationship and tidy data for analysis.
+3. Combine data products for modeling and plotting
+4. Format data for PRIMER
+x1.
+Generic plotting

-These R script are included in a published paper<sup>1</sup>, please cite if you use it.
+These R scripts are included in a published paper<sup>1</sup>, please cite if you use it.
 Please refer to this GitHub repository for updated versions of the R script.

 <HR>